martinzf/get_rotated/README.md

 1. Run the command `pip install -r requirements.txt` to install dependencies.
 1. Run the command `python main.py` (or `python3 main.py` if both Python 2 and Python 3 are installed on your computer).
 1. You will be prompted to input information regarding the simulation.
 Press enter after answering each prompt.
 1. Wait while the animation loads.
-The programme will open an interactive Matplotlib window and save `rb_rotation.gif` to the project folder.
+The programme will open an interactive Matplotlib window.

-Warning: Solving the equations of motion is quick, but loading the animations takes time.
-I would therefore recommend short simulation times, on the order of 5-10s, if you just want to get acquainted with what the solutions look like.
-Take a look at the examples folder for some premade gifs too.
+I opted not to save animations due to how slow Matplotlib's `animation.save()` is.
+However, the examples folder does have some premade gifs you can check out.

 ### Preview
 ![alt text](preview.gif)